rvennam/kube-code-camp/exercise-3/README.md

     ```
     kubectl delete -f healthcheck.yml
     ```
+2. Let's also clean up the hello-world deployment and service we created in the previous lab.

+    ```
+    kubectl delete deployment hello-world
+    kubectl delete service hello-world
+    ```

-2. Let's also clean up the images from the registry.
+2. Finally, let's clean up the images from the registry.

     ```
     ibmcloud cr image-rm $MYREGISTRY/$MYNAMESPACE/$MYPROJECT:2